 About the Campaign

-Since Upstart Scotland launched our ‘Play Not Tests at P1’ campaign in April (see launch document), all Scotland’s five-year-olds have sat the first round of tests (you can read about them here).
-We have now produced a 2-minute animated video explaining why we believe five-year-old children need ‘play not tests’ and are urging parents to opt their children out of the tests.
+Since Upstart Scotland launched our ‘Play Not Tests at P1’ campaign in April 2018 (see launch document), all Scotland’s five-year-olds have sat the first round of tests (you can read about them and the political controversy they caused here).
+In August 2018 we produced a 2-minute animated video explaining why five-year-old children need ‘play not tests’ and began urging parents to opt their children out of the tests.
 We’ve produced postcards to make the process as easy as possible.

-To receive a few for your own use, please send a stamped addressed envelope to Kate Pass, 3f2, 23 Bruntsfield Gardens, Edinburgh, EH10 4DX.
-Larger quantities can be collected from ‘depots’ around the country (see current list) or from the four other national organisations whose logo is on our website.
+The postcards can be collected from ‘depots’ around the country (see current list), from the four other national organisations whose logo is on the card or by emailing us at email@example.com.
 To see the message to the head teacher, click on the picture.

-Upstart supporters have also started a chalking campaign, with pictures on social media.
+Upstart supporters also started a chalking campaign, with pictures on social media.

 Chalking has now stopped for the Scottish winter but we hope to get it started again in March, when the next round of P1 testing begins.